 The survey was distributed online.
 All 16 former research apprentices were contacted and asked to participate.
 All of them accepted and completed the survey.
-They were informed about the purpose and length (30-45 minutes) of the survey.
-Feedback indicates that they spent significantly more time, because many of them provided in-depth elaborations.
+They were informed about the survey's purpose and length (30-45 minutes).
+Feedback from them indicates that they spent significantly more time because many of them provided in-depth elaborations.
 The survey was sent out in August 2020 and completed by October 2020.
 Reminders helped ensure a 100% response rate.
-There is a risk my close relationship to the former students may have influenced their responses.
+There is a risk my close relationship with the former students may have influenced their responses.
 This risk has been mitigated by encouraging constructive criticism to help improve the research apprenticeship model.

 To render respondents' answers measurable and comparable, each category of answers was assigned a value.
 For example, "to a slight degree / not at all" was assigned a value of (1), "to a lesser degree" (2), "to some degree" (3), and "to a large degree" (4).
 "Do not know" was coded as missing and was therefore not assigned a value.
 The average score of the 16 answers was then calculated for each statement with average scores potentially ranging from 1 to 4.
-Answers that are indicative of disagreement with the statement (values of 1-2) have a lower score, while answers that indicate agreement with the statement (values of 3-4) have a higher score.
-With regard to the competencies part of the survey, averages above three are interpreted as an indication of respondents having acquired the competencies in question (according to their selfassessment).
-In addition to the quantification of survey responses and calculation of average respondents' elaborations scores, and explanations of their answers to the questions were analyzed.
+Answers that indicate disagreement with the statement (values of 1-2) have a lower score, while answers that indicate agreement with the statement

+(values of 3-4) have a higher score.
+Regarding the competencies part of the survey, averages above three indicate respondents having acquired the competencies in question (according to their self-assessment).
+In addition to quantifying survey responses and calculating average scores, respondents' elaborations and explanations of their answers to the questions were analyzed.
 Their comments supported interpretations of survey responses and explanations of response patterns.